AyanQureshi124/codes-of-python/README.md

-# codes-of-python
+# starting a python series
-all the python codes that I learned
+I am uploading all python codes That I learned